Recognising the 9 Traits of an Abusive Partner

 Abusive partners often avoid taking responsibility for their actions by blaming their partner or external factors.
 They might accuse their partner of provoking their abusive behavior or claim that external stressors are to blame.
 This shifting of responsibility prevents the abuser from acknowledging their wrongdoing and further confuses and disempowers the partner.

-7. Unpredictable Behavior
+7. Unpredictable Behaviour

 8. Threats and Intimidation